 - Gifted and talented extension activities

-- Adaptations to the working environment including workstations and visual timetables, seating and lighting.
+- Adaptations to the working environment including workstations and visual timetables and other visual prompts, seating and lighting.

 - Pre teaching sessions and vocabulary support